mylofi/webauthn-local-client/BUNDLERS.md

 #### Top-level `await`

 This library uses ["top-level `await`"](https://github.com/tc39/proposal-top-level-await), a feature added to JS in ES2022.
-The current default target for Vite seems to be browsers older than this, so the above config explicitly sets the `build.target` to `"es2022"`.
+The current default target for Vite seems to be browsers older than this, so the above config explicitly sets the *targets* to `"es2022"`.

 You may experience issues where your tooling/configuration either ignores this setting, or otherwise breaks with it set.
 This may variously result in seeing an error about the top-level `await`s in this library being incompatible with the built-target, or an error about `await` needing to only be in `async function`s or the top-level of a module (which it is!).

-Those types of errors generally indicate that you may need to configure Vite to skip trying to optimize the `walc.mjs` file during bundling, something like:
+You may need to configure Vite to skip trying to optimize the `walc.mjs` file during bundling, something like:

 ```js
 export default defineConfig({